|

 Whether you prefer coffee or alcoholic beverages, there are also a lot of options to choose from.

-There is nothing better than finding a bar close to your gate and sitting with a nice drink while waiting for your plane to arrive.
+There is nothing better than finding a bar near your gate and enjoying a nice drink while waiting for your plane to arrive.

 Start a small conversation.
 Ask what kind of hot drinks or cold drinks they offer.

-Have a drink, start a conversation, find a friend.
+Have a drink, start a conversation, find a friend .how to learn English

 Have a drink, start a conversation, and find a friend.